-From presentations and peer-to-peer knowledge sharing, to formal training and executive communications — even to flipped meetings and personal reviews and messages that are sent over distance — the possibilities for enhancing employee learning are nearly unlimited … once the challenges of video are overcome.
+From presentations and peer-to-peer knowledge sharing, to formal training and executive communications — even flipped meetings and performance reviews that are sent over distance — the possibilities for enhancing employee learning and internal communications are nearly unlimited … once the challenges of video are overcome.

 The path to effective video use, however, has already been drawn.
-Businesses can look to today’s leading universities for examples of how to apply video in the workplace — and for best practices to solving the seven challenges of organizational video.
+Businesses can look to today’s leading universities for examples of how to leverage video in the workplace — and for best practices to solving the challenges of producing videos at scale.

-In this space we’ve already looked into how universities have learned to solve 3 technical challenges to using video — today, we’re looking at the other side of organizational video, to see how academia has learned how to approach common video hurdles producing and using video at organizational scale, including:
+In this space we’ve already looked into how universities have learned to solve 3 technical challenges to using video — today, we’re looking at the other side of organizational video, to see how academia has learned how to approach common hurdles to producing and using video at scale, including: